alextarchini/npProject/README.md

 ### Event Site
 Event Booking
+An event web site is the ideal media medium to provoke or follow an event.
+It allows to offer to the greatest number, direct or deferred information on various events.
+It offers the possibility to provide different audiences with multimedia content (text, image, sound, video) giving maximum and attractive coverage to the event or promotional campaign.

 ### Arts Promo Site
 All countries complain of a decline in activity in the craft industry.
 The industrial revolution, mass production and competition from emerging countries have literally destroyed much of the craft industry.
 Nowadays, the craft industry is rather considered as a sector of the past where we see people trying to survive from day to day.
 But it is a false image conveyed by the media and the consumer society.
 Many studies show a huge interest in craft products.
 These are more authentic and they have a flawless finish unlike products made in the chain.
 Unfortunately, artisans are rarely present on the web because they believe that a website creation dedicated to the craft.